 Additionally, hard hit were IT consultants and IT contractors.
 They were among the first to be let go as CIO and their enterprises adjusted to the shutdowns.

 Updated with the latest IT Job Market statistics

 For current analysis of this data, go IT Job Market Size to see the historic job market growth trend data

-With additional spending from the government Covid relief bill, a strong signal the recovery will continue.
+With additional business reopening and spending from the government, a strong signal the recovery will continue.
 Hiring of IT Pros is at record pace with 202K more IT jobs than at the same time last year.

 Janco predicts that almost all of the IT jobs lost will be recovered by the end of the second quarter of 2021.
 At the same time, Work From Home (WFH) will become a standard option that IT professionals will be looking for when they take new positions.

 This is not something new.
 Back in the 1990's, I consulted with and organization (PacifiCare) in Southern California most of the development staff homes were linked (via dial-up) to the host development mainframe.
 The CIO at that organization, Richard Kislowski had implement that solution in order to reduce cost.
 At that time he was paying his development staff to have beepers so that he could call them in as a major development effort was mandated by changes in health insurance laws.